dialect-map/dialect-map-io/docs/spark.md

 # Set up and run on NYU HPC Greene cluster

-log in to Greene and clone the project
+Log in to Greene and clone the project
 ```
 git clone https://github.com/dialect-map/dialect-map-computing
 ```